Parametric Design of a Cable-Driven Coaxial Spherical Parallel Mechanism for Ultrasound Scans: Abstract

 \section{Abstract}

 Haptic interfaces play a critical role in medical teleoperation by enabling surgeons to interact with remote environments through realistic force and motion feedback.
-Achieving high fidelity in such systems requires balancing performance trade-off among workspace, dexterity, stiffness, inertia, and bandwidth, particularly in applications demanding pure rotational motion.
+Achieving high fidelity in such systems requires balancing the trade-offs among workspace, dexterity, stiffness, inertia, and bandwidth, particularly in applications demanding pure rotational motion.
 This paper presents the design methodology and kinematic analysis of a Cable-Driven Coaxial Spherical Parallel Mechanism (CDC-SPM) developed to address these challenges.
+The proposed approach focuses on the mechanical design and parametric synthesis of the mechanism to meet task-specific requirements in medical applications.
+In particular, the design enables the relocation of the center of rotation to an external point corresponding to the tool–tissue interaction, while ensuring appropriate workspace coverage and collision avoidance.
 The proposed cable-driven interface design allows for reducing the mass placed at the robot arm end-effector, thereby minimizing inertial loads, enhancing stiffness, and improving dynamic responsiveness.
 Through parallel and coaxial actuation, the mechanism achieves decoupled rotational degrees of freedom with isotropic force and torque transmission.
-Simulation and analysis demonstrate that the CDC-SPM provides accurate, responsive, and safe motion characteristics suitable for high-precision haptic applications.
-These results highlight the mechanism’s potential for medical teleoperation tasks such as ultrasound imaging, where precise and intuitive manipulation is essential.
+A prototype is developed to validate the mechanical feasibility and kinematic behavior of the proposed mechanism.
+These results demonstrate the suitability of the proposed mechanism design for future integration into haptic interfaces for medical applications such as ultrasound imaging.